K (composer): Music career

 He marked his debut in Bollywood with the Hindi remake of the hit Tamil film Pizza, by composing the background score of the movie.
 In 2015, the film Kirumi opened to positive response subsequently becoming one of the most acclaimed Tamil films of the year.

 Almost for the entire first half of the year 2016, K was working on the Dulquer Salmaan starrer Malayalam film Kammatipaadam, his second collaboration with Rajeev Ravi.
 K's background score for the film too received tremendous praise, with a reviewer saying "Composer K's music peps up these action sequences.
 With his adrenaline igniting music, he even manages to make the sight of bones cracking look cool.
 He is to Rajeev Ravi what Amit Trivedi and Sneha Khanwalker were to Anurag Kashyap in Gangs Of Wasseypur".

-Kallapadam, directed by debutant Vadivelu, was the first film in which K was featured on-screen.
-He had previously turned down a role in his first film 'Yuddham Sei', but had agreed to play one of the leads in Kallapadam.
+Kallappadam, directed by debutant Vadivelu, was the first film in which K was featured on-screen.
+He had previously turned down a role in his first film Yuddham Sei, but had agreed to play one of the leads in Kallappadam.

-Directed by M.Manikandan of Kaaka Muttai and Kutrame Dhandanai fame, Aandavan Kattalai, his next major release was very well received.
+Directed by M.Manikandan, Aandavan Kattalai, his next major release was very well received.
 The music for the film, including the 9 songs, was supplemented by a background score where the lyrics of the songs were based on the dialogues on screen.
 In 2017, a Telugu remake of the film was made by Chinni Krishna, named London Babulu, which featured music re-used from K's Tamil original.
 The remake only featured 5 out of the 9 tracks from the original.